rmason2020/blog/index.md

 A forwarding record to forward richm.cloud to www.richm.cloud

 A cname record to point www.richm.cloud to rmason2020.github.io

 A CAA record allowing letsencrypt.org to issue certificates for richm.cloud.
 This last step is if you want to enforce https.

+Visual Code installed, git added as an extension and file > preferences > settings > add the git binary location to git: path > sync changes.

 ### Markdown